Madras Regiment: As an East India Company unit

 In August 1758, they were formed into regular companies of 100 men each with a due proportion of Indian officers, havildars, naiks, etc. and in December of that year the first two battalions were formed with a European subaltern to each company and a captain to command the whole.
 (These officers were mostly seconded from the King's service with a step-in rank.
 They were of a better class, better educated and above all had far more military experience than the company's officers).

-The regiment has been through many campaigns with the British Indian Army and the Indian Army.
+The regiment has been through many campaigns with the Madras Army, British Indian Army and Indian Army.
 Many well-known British officers have commanded this regiment, among them Robert Clive, and Arthur Wellesley, the later Duke of Wellington.
 This regiment fought in the Carnatic wars, which were fought in South India.
 The elephant crest symbolises its gallantry in the Battle of Assaye.

 The Madras sepoys fought in a majority of the East India Company's campaigns in the subcontinent.
 The regiment fought alongside Robert Clive at the Siege of Arcot, and would later fought under him in Battle of Plassey.
 The regiment saw action against the French during all of the Carnatic Wars, and fought in several campaigns against native rulers like Hyder Ali, his son Tipu Sultan, and the Polygars such as Puli Thevan, Dheeran Chinnamalai, Maruthu brothers, Kattabomman, Pazhassi Raja, etc. At its zenith in the 1800s, the regiment consisted of 52 battalions.
 The regiment saw many overseas deployments during this period, such as the First Anglo-Burmese War, First Opium War of 1839-42, and the Second Anglo-Burmese War of 1852-54.
 A contingent of the regiment would even land in Egypt in 1801 under David Baird, to fight the French during their invasion of Egypt, but never saw action.